ddemaio/new-software.o.o/leap/index.md

 ## Easy Ways to Switch to openSUSE Leap

-If you're already running openSUSE you can upgrade by booting from the DVD/USB and choosing upgrade, or carry out an 'Online Upgrade' in a few commands.
+If you're already running openSUSE, you can upgrade by booting from the DVD/USB and choosing upgrade, or carry out an 'Online Upgrade' in a few commands.
 [Online Upgrade Instructions.](https://en.opensuse.org/SDB:System_upgrade)

 | From an older version or other Linux distro | From Windows | From OS X |
 | --------------------- | ------------ | --------- |